What Are the Difference Between Frogs and Toads?

 Habitat

-Although the vast majority of frogs have lungs and can spend time out of the water, they spend most of their lives submerged in water.
+Although most frogs have lungs and can spend time out of the water, they spend most of their lives submerged in water.

-Frogs can survive in a variety of environments, including rainforests, marshes, cold tundras, and even deserts.
+Frogs can survive in various environments, including rainforests, marshes, cold tundras, and even deserts.

 Tadpoles

 The tadpoles of toads and frogs are distinct from one another, just like their respective parents.
-Toad tadpoles are often shorter and stockier compared to frog tadpoles, which are typically longer and more slender.
+Toad tadpoles are often shorter and stockier than frog tadpoles, which are typically longer and more slender.
 Toad tadpoles are dark in color, whereas frog tadpoles have golden speckles on their bodies.

 Movement Variations